-Working with volunteer coaches, teams meet weekly or monthly during the school year to plan and build their machines.
+Working with volunteer coaches, teams meet weekly or monthly to plan and build their machines.
 As they do, they learn about trial and error, design, data analysis and teamwork.
-In the spring, teams meet in a statewide competition.
-At this competition, they must successfully run their machines several times and answer judges' questions about how it works.
+In the summer, teams meet in a statewide showcase and judging event where they must successfully run their machines several times and answer judges' questions about how it works.

 Minnesota 4-H supports volunteer coaches every step of the way with curriculum, project ideas and learning activities.
 No expertise required.

 The 2020 4-H Engineering Design Challenge 2-step task is to design and build a Rube Goldberg-type of machine that lands a spaceship on Mars and collects a sample from the surface.
 It will be an out of this world experience for all who participate!

 - Machine specifications form

 Registration questions?
 Contact Amber Greeley, state 4-H programs manager, 612-624-8198, email@example.com

 All other questions: Michael Compton, STEM director, 712-330-2431, firstname.lastname@example.org